merely-useful/py-rse/index.md

 quickly becomes essential.

 We can now install packages safely.
-Everything we install will go into `zipf` virtual environment without affecting the underlying Python installation.
+Everything we install will go into the `zipf` virtual environment without affecting the underlying Python installation.
 When we are done,
 we can switch back to the default environment using `conda deactivate`: